mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

 exactly 8 millimeters long instead of “no shorter than 5 millimetres”, we can determine that the original “chin rule” implies our new Rule.

+    >>> from authorityspoke.io import readers
     >>> beard_dictionary[0]['inputs'][1]['content'] = 'the length of the suspected beard was = 8 millimetres'
-    >>> longer_hair_rule = readers.read_rule(beard_dictionary[0], client=legis_client)
+    >>> longer_hair_rule = readers.read_holding(beard_dictionary[0], client=legis_client)
     >>> print(longer_hair_rule)
+    the Holding to ACCEPT
       the Rule that the court MAY ALWAYS impose the
         RESULT:
           the fact that <the suspected beard> was a beard
         GIVEN:
           the fact that <the suspected beard> was facial hair the fact that the length of <the suspected beard> was exactly equal to 8 millimeter
           the fact that <the suspected beard> occurred on or below the chin GIVEN the ENACTMENT:
           "In this Act, beard means any facial hair no shorter than 5 millimetres in length that: occurs on or below the chin…" (/test/acts/47/4 1935-04-01)

     >>> chin_rule.implies(longer_hair_rule)